one-drop/onedrop-android-code-challenge/README.md

 Once you've completed, push your project to your preferred Git host (Github, GitLab, Bitbucket, etc) and send us the repo link so we can take a look.

 * If sharing a public git project is not possible, sending an archive (i.e. zip) of the project is also acceptable.
-* Do not fork this repo
+* Please do *NOT* fork this repo or create a pull request for your submission.
-* Do not submit a pull-request